 A: There is no regulatory guidance defining how many days from intake the Problem List should be completed.
 Problems should be added to the Problem List as they are identified through the assessment and other interactions with the person served.
 DHCS did not prescribe how often the Problem List should be updated, leaving it to the clinical judgment of providers.
 Problems should be added and resolved as clinically appropriate.
-DBH QI will be providing training and a sample Problem List.
+To learn how to add problems to the PL click on the following link: https://2023.calmhsa.org/how-to-add-a-problem-to-the-problem-list/